 Cut along the longest line to remove the outermost strip.

 Flip the semicircle over and lightly grease the back of the paper with shortening.
-Line the paper up with the cake, with the greased side against the cake, and press it to the buttercream.
-Use a small offset icing spatula to spread your first color for the top arc of the cake.
+Line the paper up grease-side against the cake and gently press into the buttercream.

 Peel the paper off of the cake, then cut along the next longest line to remove that strip.
 Put the paper back on the cake, greased side down.